Squelsh84/the-chefs-cookbook/README.md

 # UX

 The Chefs Cookbook is a website created to help people like me to keep all their recipes in one place and also maybe find some new ones shared by others.
 I lived with chefs for many years and most of my recipes were written on pieces of paper or on the  back of envelopes and have disapeared over time.
-So after loosing so many recipes, I decideded enough was enough and created the chefs cookbook for my chef friends to share all thier recipes with me again.
+So after loosing so many recipes, I decided enough was enough and created the chefs cookbook for my chef friends to share all thier recipes with me again.

 ## User Stories

+### Find A Recipe

+I'm tired of the same old food and want to try something different.
+I want to see new recipes with different skill levels.

+### Add A New Recipe

+I've found a great recipe in a magazine but dont want to buy it just for the recipe.

+### Share A Recipe

+My friend ask me for the recipe for the dish I cooked the other night at our dinner party.

+### Print The Recipe

+I'm heading into town and dont have any battery left in my phone.
+I want to print it out to bring with me for the ingredients.

 ## Design